sideb0ard/Codetraxx/README.md

 (a Work In Progress)

-This is a collection of different noise making programs which commuicate and synchronize over RabbitMQ, a message queueing system.
+This is a collection of different noise making programs which communicate and synchronize over RabbitMQ, a message queueing system.
 The programs all utilize [sox](http://sox.sourceforge.net/) and/or [baudio](https://github.com/substack/baudio) (which also uses sox).
 The basic premise is that each program subscribes to the message queue